mozilla/pkipolicy/rootstore/policy.md

 TLS-enabled servers MUST also conform to the latest version of the [CA/Browser Forum Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates][BRs] ("Baseline Requirements").
-In the event of inconsistency between Mozilla’s Root Store Policy requirements and the Baseline Requirements, Mozilla’s Root Store Policy takes precedence.
+In the event of inconsistency between this policy's requirements and the Baseline Requirements, this policy's requirements take precedence.
 The following is a list of known places where this policy takes precedence over the Baseline Requirements.
 If you find an inconsistency that is not listed here, notify Mozilla so the item can be considered for addition or clarification.